I’ve always got to have snacks handy for my Maggie girl.

 We had about 45 minutes of downtime.
 I walked out to the Skylark and watched a military plane takeoff with a bunch of camouflaged divers packed in like sardines.
 Training maybe.
 I sat on log near the runway by the old Airstream trailer and Winnebago and called my friend Julia who had jumped a few months before.

 “So Jul’s I jump in just a few minutes…any tips?”

 “Oh God, OK.
 I can do this!”

-I was the first to meet my instructor – Marcelo Zoni, who came up to greet me with a smile and the tandem harness in hand.
+I was the first to meet my instructor – Marcelo Zoni, who came up to greet me with a smile.
 I got suited up and he made sure everything fit correctly.
-I remember feeling that the harness wasn’t tight enough… “don’t worry I’ll tighten it later in the plane.”
 He gave me the lowdown on what I needed to do – “keep your arms in close to your body and hold onto your shoulder straps.
 Keep your head up and tilted back while we jump out.
 Once we’re out I’ll tap to signal when you can put your arms out to the side.
 Don’t forget to arch your back while we fall.”
-So I listened and replayed his instructions over and over in my head…and then my thoughts turned to how I would frantically attempt to save both of us if something happened to him because of all those damn youtube videos that I had watched days before.
+So I listened and replayed his instructions over and over in my head…and then my thoughts turned to how I would frantically attempt to save both of us if something happened to him because of all those stupid youtube videos that I had watched days before.
 I bet I would qualify for an AFF 1 jump, with the amount of skydiving research I read over the past weeks.
 Oh Lord.
-Think happy thoughts Britt.
-You can do this.
-You’ve always wanted to do this.
+Think happy thoughts.
 Everything will be fine.
 This is an exciting, happy day…

 I found myself asking stupid questions like, “so how many times have you jumped (which I’m sure every instructor gets asked multiple times a day)?
 How old are you?
 Do you have a family?
 Children?
 You need to be there for someone right?
 Just checking.”